sayymeer/absurd-agent-takneek-server/README.md

 docker build . -t <your username>/absurd-agent

 // Run the docker image
-docker run -p <port>:8080 -d <your username>/absurd-agent
+docker run -p 8000:8000 -d <your username>/absurd-agent

 //Now you can send Request to server using Thunder client or Postman or you can run cli.py and enter the port number to play the game.
 ```

 ## Using CLI

-After running your server, you can either use POSTMAN or Thunder Client to send `GET` and `POST` request to `localhost:<port>`.
+After running your server, you can either use POSTMAN or Thunder Client to send `GET` and `POST` request to `localhost:8000`.
 Or you can python cli using below commands:

 ```
 // After running your docker container